The Scoop on Social Media Influencer Disclosure Requirements

 - Thank you [COMPANY NAME] (without specifically saying what they are thanking the company for)

 5. If a conspicuous disclosure is needed, where should it go?

 Unfortunately, the FTC does not specifically dictate where to place the disclosure.
 But here’s what it does say:

 - The disclosure needs to stand out and be easily noticed.
 Consumers should not have to look for it.
 As such, disclosures in the middle or at the end of a caption, or surrounded by links and hashtags, are less likely to be effective than disclosures at the beginning of a post.

 - The disclosure should appear without having to click on “more” to expand the full caption box.
-To ensure this doesn’t happen, the FTC has recommended placing disclosures within the first three lines of text.
+To ensure this doesn’t happen, the FTC has recommended placing disclosures within the first two lines of text.